LijunChang/ECo-Decompose/README.md

 ```
 ./eco_decompose -g datasets/CA-GrQc/ -a kecc-space -k 10 -o result.txt
 ```
 Note that, the fourth parameter is an integer that specifies the value of k.
+The command will compute all 10-edge connected components of the CA-GrQc graph with KECC-AA.

 ## 2. Run eco-decompose-dcs

 ```
 ./eco_decompose -g datasets/CA-GrQc/ -a eco-decompose-dcs -o result.txt
 ```
+The command will compute core decomposition of the CA-GrQc graph with ECo-DC-AA.